farmanb/CollegeAlgebra/README.md

 # College Algebra

+This book authored in PreTeXt.
 Visit <https://pretextbook.org/documentation.html> to learn more.